 This is often an understandable concern for parents.
 Younger siblings can and do suffer when there is substance use in the family.
-It is important to consider a plan for not only your older son with the substance use issues, but also for your younger son as well.
+It is important to consider a plan not only for your older son struggling with substance use, but for your younger son, as well.

-Be sure to provide one on one time with your younger son.
-A child who is doing well can be overlooked and not get the attention they normally would because of all the negative behavior of their older sibling.
-Do your best to attend your younger son’s sporting events, and other activities.
-If you need to miss an activity, take the time to explain why.
-Don’t assume that your younger son will understand.
+Be sure to provide one-on-one time with your younger son.
+A child who is doing well can be overlooked and not get the attention they normally would, due to the behavior of their older sibling.
+Do your best to attend your younger son’s sporting events and other activities.
+If you need to miss an activity, rather than simply assume your younger son will understand, take the time to explain why.

-Self-care is important for your younger son as he will feel stressed as well, because of his older brother’s use.
+Self-care is important for your younger son, as he may feel stressed because of his older brother’s substance use.
 Use positive reinforcement whenever possible to acknowledge both of them when they exhibit positive behavior.

-Explain to your younger son in an age appropriate way, that his brother is struggling.
-Let him know that you are doing what you can to get him the help that he needs to make healthier choices.
-By reinforcing what your younger son is doing well and taking time to give him personally attention and guidance, you have a better chance that your younger son will not have a substance use problem as well.
+Finally, explain to your younger son in an age-appropriate way that his brother is struggling.
+Let him know that you are doing what you can to get his sibling the help that he needs to make healthier choices.
+By reinforcing what your younger son is doing well, and by taking the time to give him personal attention and guidance, you are increasing the chances that your younger son will lead a healthy, substance-free childhood.

 Want to connect with another parent who's been there?